-I've spent 5 years building sites and digital products for companies, and the process I use today is the result of getting it wrong expensively a few times: underestimating scope, discovering the real problem too late, delivering something technically perfect that the customer never used.
-What follows is what I end up applying on every project, regardless of whether it's a 1-week landing or a 3-month internal tool.
+I've spent 5 years building sites and digital products for companies, and the process I use today is the result of getting it wrong expensively a few times: underestimating scope, discovering the real problem too late, delivering something technically perfect that the client never used.

 The principle that orders everything